 2. Sleep helps you stay positive.

-According to a study published in the Journal of Sleep Research in April of this year, poor sleep quality is linked to greater depressive symptoms, anxiety and mood disturbances.
+According to a study published in the Journal of Sleep Research, poor sleep quality is linked to greater depressive symptoms, anxiety, and mood disturbances.
 Of the 154 participants in the study, they found that patients who had poor sleep quality had better memory for negative stimuli and a lower ability to focus on non-emotional stimuli.
 Rather than fixate on giving that barista a piece of your mind, get a good night’s sleep before going back to that coffee shop.
 Your attitude depends on it.

 3. Sleep helps you better manage stress.

-You’re trying to wrap up your workload for the year, find unique presents within falling into financial ruin, and clocking some serious miles traveling to celebrate with loved ones.
+You’re trying to wrap up your workload for the year, find unique presents without falling into financial ruin, and clocking some serious miles traveling to celebrate with loved ones.
 There have never been more demands on your time, and you’re stressed.
 There’s not enough hours in the day to cross everything off your list, and you’re left wondering how the hell Kringle does it.
-The solution is simple, again – sleep.
+The solution is simple, again—sleep.

-According to a study published in July in Brain, Behavior and Immunity, patients after one night of sleep deprivation had increased levels of stress.
+According to a study published in Brain, Behavior, and Immunity, patients after one night of sleep deprivation had increased levels of stress.
 When you’re stressed, cortisol and inflammatory proteins are released into the blood.
-Too much of their presence disturbs the circadian rhythm and disrupt sleep, so you could feel like you’re going in circles.
+Too much of their presence disturbs the circadian rhythm and disrupts sleep, so you could feel like you’re going in circles.
 Beat stress at its own game by committing to a good night’s sleep.
 Know when to call it quits for the day, and you’ll be much more equipped to prioritize and keep stress at bay.